Juno Exploration Vehicle, United States of America

-Juno (Jupiter Near Polar Orbit) is a planet exploration spacecraft designed and manufactured by Lockheed Martin Space Systems for the Nasa Jet Propulsion Laboratory to study the structure of Jupiter's atmosphere.
-It will be the first solar-powered spacecraft to fly to Jupiter and study the evolution of the solar system.
+Juno (Jupiter Near Polar Orbit) is a planet exploration spacecraft designed and manufactured by Lockheed Martin Space Systems for the Nasa Jet Propulsion Laboratory to study the structure of Jupiter’s atmosphere.
+It is the first solar-powered spacecraft to fly to Jupiter and study the evolution of the solar system.

-The spacecraft will be launched on the back of the United Launch Alliance Atlas V551 launch vehicle from Cape Canaveral launch station in August 2011.
-It will carry 4,400lb of propellant.
+The spacecraft was launched on the back of a United Launch Alliance Atlas V551 launch vehicle from Cape Canaveral launch station, Florida, US, in August 2011.
+It carries 4,400lb of propellant.

 Missions

-Juno will be launched into heliocentric polar orbit around Jupiter, the largest planet in the solar system, to study the composition, gravity field, magnetic field and polar magnetosphere.
-It will examine the presence of ice rock core, water and ammonia within the planet's deep atmosphere.
-The spacecraft will also investigate the distribution of mass within the planet, and evaluate wind, temperature and cloud motions.
+Juno was launched into heliocentric polar orbit around Jupiter, the largest planet in the solar system, to study the composition, gravity field, magnetic field and polar magnetosphere.
+It examines the presence of ice rock core, water and ammonia within the planet’s deep atmosphere.
+The spacecraft also investigates the distribution of mass within the planet and evaluates wind, temperature and cloud motions.

-The spacecraft will be launched in October 2013.
-It will enter heliocentric orbit in July 2016.
-The infrared and microwave instruments will measure thermal radiation emitting from Jupiter's deep atmosphere.
-These measurements will allow the spacecraft to identify the amount of water existing in the planet.
+The spacecraft was launched in October 2013.
+It entered heliocentric orbit in July 2016.
+The infrared and microwave instruments measure thermal radiation emitting from Jupiter’s deep atmosphere.
+These measurements allow the spacecraft to identify the amount of water existing in and on the planet.

 Programme

-Development of Juno began as part of Nasa's New Frontiers Program (NFS).
-It is the second mission in the programme, which includes a series of other space exploration missions being conducted to study planets surrounding the Sun, such as Jupiter, Venus and Pluto.
-The programme comprises two missions - New Horizons, launched in January 2006, and Juno.
+Development of Juno began as part of Nasa’s New Frontiers Program (NFS).
+It is the second mission in the programme, which includes a series of other space exploration missions being conducted to study planets surrounding the Sun, including Jupiter, Venus and Pluto.
+The programme comprises two missions, namely New Horizons, launched in January 2006, and Juno.

 Design and features

 Juno is designed to serve for a lifespan of 365 days.
-It can rotate at the rate of 2-5rpm.
-The spacecraft weighs around 3,625kg and consumes 15KW at launch.
-The power consumption will decline to 420W upon reaching Jupiter due to radiation.
-The spin stabilisation capability will allow the spacecraft to point to the Sun without the requirement of active control systems.
+It can rotate at the rate of 2rpm to 5rpm.
+The spacecraft weighs around 3,625kg and consumed 15KW at launch.
+The power consumption declined to 420W upon reaching Jupiter due to radiation.
+The spin stabilisation capability allows the spacecraft to point towards the Sun without the requirement of active control systems.

 The spacecraft is fitted with three solar arrays instead of radioisotope thermoelectric generators (RTG) for space applications.
 The solar arrays are symmetrically arranged around the spacecraft in order to supply electricity.

 Two of the arrays comprise four solar panels each.
 The third array features three solar panels and a magnetometer at its tip.
-The solar panels will be folded in four hinged segments for incorporation in the launch vehicle.
+The solar panels were folded in four hinged segments for incorporation in the launch vehicle.

 Development